 How much does disaster recovery cost?

-A basic backup-and-restore approach for non-critical systems costs $500–$2,000 per month.
-Azure Site Recovery for business-critical applications costs ~$25 per protected server per month plus storage and compute for the secondary region.
-Measure cost against the $9,000/minute average downtime cost — even moderate DR investment provides strong ROI.
+A basic backup-and-restore approach for non-critical systems costs between $500 and $2,000 each month.
+For business-critical applications, Azure Site Recovery costs about $25 per protected server monthly.
+This also includes storage and compute for the secondary region.

 How often should we test our DR plan?